jkuczek15/spotifycollab/README.md

 4. `(Optional)` Run a mongodb database server and connect to it with either the rest-api or the web server/socket.io.
 Usually the command is something like `./{path_to_mongodb}/Server/{version}/bin/mongod`
 5. `(Optinal)` Navigate to 'rest-api' folder and run `swagger project edit`, this allows us to edit and test our rest-api using swagger's slick interface.

+##  Environments
+To setup environment variables that are specific to the project, navigate to the folder `environments` under the main project directory.
+Some variables you can change here include: host, ports, and spotify web api configuration.

 ## Development server

 Run `ng serve` to serve the live development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.